LuisAlejandro/agoras/docs/migration/faq.rst

 Q: Can I still use ``agoras publish``?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A: Yes, the legacy ``agoras publish`` command still works but shows deprecation warnings.
-It is supported through all Agoras 2.x releases and will be removed in Agoras 3.0.
-We recommend migrating to the new format as soon as possible.
+A: No — the legacy ``agoras publish`` command was removed in Agoras 3.0.
+Migrate to the per-platform commands (see the migration guide); ``agoras utils feed-publish`` replaces the feed automation commands.

 Q: What's the difference between platform commands and utils commands?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~